 Whichever one it was, hydrogen had the power to bring Earth to its knees.
 And it could happen again.

-“It’s unannounced stealth nastiness,” Peter Ward, professor of biology and paleontology at the University of Washington, declared by phone to AlterNet.
+“It’s unannounced stealth nastiness,” Peter Ward, professor of biology and paleontology at the University of Washington, told me by phone.
 “My new book ends with a hydrogen sulfide extinction.”

 That book, The Medea Hypothesis, posits not one but five hydrogen sulfide extinction events, including the Great Dying, throughout Earth’s history.
 Going further, it flips the Gaia hypothesis on its head by suggesting — with increasing persuasion, given our current climate crisis of too much carbon dioxide in the air and too little oxygen in the oceans — that Earth is not seeking an optimal physical and chemical environment for its life.